Skip to content

 Almost every messy landscaping file fails in the same three areas.
 Knowing which one you’re in tells us where to start.

-• Maintenance contracts booked as revenue
+Maintenance booked as cash

 Annual prepaids treated as cash, ASC 606 ignored.